MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 :::image type="content" source="media/easy-policy-setup-institution-type.png" alt-text="Screenshot of easy policy setup tool":::

-This article walks you through how to run the tool and the steps you need to do after you run it.
+This article walks you through how to run the tool.

 > [!IMPORTANT]
 > The policies applied by the tool will satisfy the needs of the majority of Teams for Education customers.
 The tool adjusts the Global (Org-wide default) definition of a core set of policies with settings that we recommend for student safety and applies it to students.
 The tool also creates and assigns a set of custom policies to educators and staff.
 Most Teams for Education customers won't need to use other policy assignment methods after running this tool.
 Use other policy assignment methods *only* if you want to configure policies for your students and staff on your own.